The Best Dog-Friendly Hotels in Sydney

 If your critter's within earshot and you're reading this aloud, you'd better whisper — if they hear it, you won't get any peace till you agree to a staycation at The Langham Sydney.
 Four-legged loves staying here get a dedicated Pet Room Service Menu as well as plush beds, signature Langham bowls, gourmet goodies and a pet gift bag on arrival.
 Reckon you might need a break from your utterly indulged friend?
 No problem.
 Pet sitting and walking services are on-hand.
 It even serves afternoon tea for you can your pet (from $38 per pooch and $98 for yourself).
 And if that's not enough, The Langham team has got pet party planners on board to organise your little one's birthday party in one of the function rooms — this last addition is absolutely ridiculous, but we can see easily ourselves being invited to one of these pet parties and having a ball.

 PIER ONE, WALSH BAY

 Pooches checking into Pier One won't be quite as ridiculously spoiled as those at The Langham, but nonetheless, they'll be greeted with their very own bed, bowl and toy ... not to mention all the harbour views.
-What's more, the hotel's staff are mad dog-lovers, so be prepared for enthusiastic showers of attention.
+What's more, the friendly pet-friendly hotel's staff are mad dog-lovers, so be prepared for enthusiastic showers of attention.
 Don't go getting jealous, now.
-Pet-friendly rooms come with direct access to the pier, so, when walk-time craziness hits, you'll merely have to open the door.
+Dog-friendly hotel rooms come with direct access to the pier, so, when walk-time craziness hits, you'll merely have to open the door.
 The Rocks and Circular Quay are a waddle away, and, should energy levels reach exploding point, there's always nearby Barangaroo.

 HUGHENDEN BOUTIQUE HOTEL, WOOLLAHRA